Skalka (Prague Metro)

-Skalka is a Prague Metro station of Line A, located in Strašnice, Prague 10.
+Skalka (/cs/) is a Prague Metro station of Line A, located in Strašnice, Prague 10.
 It was opened on 4 July 1990 as the southern terminus of the extension of the line from Strašnická.
 On 27 May 2006 the line was extended to Depo Hostivař.

 The station appears in the music video of One Armed Scissor a song by the band At The Drive In.